Skip to content

 After you install the updates, make sure to restart the Mac machine.
 It will ensure the backend broken code is cleared.

-The Safari browser stores the images and other static assets as a browser cache in local storage.
-It helps quickly load the sites and assets instead of downloading from the server.
+The Safari browser stores images and other static assets as a browser cache in local storage.
+This helps it load sites and assets quickly instead of downloading them from the web server.

 However, the data may get corrupted or outdated, resulting in issues with images or even the site loading.
-Flushing the cache ensures that outdated cache and data are removed.
+Flushing the cache ensures that obsolete cache and data are removed.

 1. Launch the Apple Safari on your Mac.